Skip to content

 • Generic SAP certifications from older product versions

-• Certifications without hands-on project experience to back them up
+• Certifications without hands-on project experience behind them

-• Certifications that haven’t been renewed (SAP certs expire and require recertification)
+• Certifications that haven’t been renewed (SAP certs expire)

-The rule of thumb: certifications are necessary but not sufficient.
+My rule of thumb: certifications are necessary but not sufficient.
 A certified consultant with zero V2 project experience is still learning.
-An experienced consultant with lapsed certifications may still be the better choice — but ask why they haven’t recertified.
+An experienced consultant with lapsed certifications might still be the better pick.
+But ask them why they haven’t recertified.
+The answer tells you a lot about how seriously they take their craft.

 How Do You Evaluate a Consultant During the Sales Process?

 Only 48% of digital initiatives meet their business outcome targets (Gartner, 2024).
-The consultant you choose directly affects whether your project is in the 48% or the 52%.
+The consultant you pick directly affects which side of that stat you land on.

 Ask for specifics, not generalities: